State Leadership and Management Team

-- The Community Mental Health Services Block Grant goal is to fund First Episode Psychosis Programs across the state to support Supportive Housing, Services to Older Adults, Peer Support Services, Olmstead Planning, Reduction of Residential Treatment Facility Usage, Youth and Family Involvement, Prevention- Early Childhood Mental Health Services, and Suicide Prevention.
+- The Community Mental Health Services Block Grant goal is to fund First Episode Psychosis Programs across the state to support Supportive Housing, Services to Older Adults, Peer Support Services, Olmstead Planning, Reduction of Residential Treatment Facility Usage, Youth and Family Involvement, Prevention of Early Childhood Mental Health Services, and Suicide Prevention.
 (SLMT Partner)

-- The Pennsylvania Stepped-Care Approach to Clinical High Risk for Psychosis (PASC-CHR-P) provides community outreach, identify young people in Philadelphia (PHL) and Pittsburgh (PIT) who meet CHR criteria, and enroll them in a stepped care model of graded intensity levels of family and individual psychoeducation and therapy, substance use counseling, supported education and employment, peer support, and medication management, if necessary.
+- The Pennsylvania Stepped-Care Approach to Clinical High Risk for Psychosis (PASC-CHR-P) provides community outreach, identifies young people in Philadelphia (PHL) and Pittsburgh (PIT) who meet CHR criteria, and enroll them in a stepped care model of graded intensity levels of family and individual psychoeducation and therapy, substance use counseling, supported education and employment, peer support, and medication management, if necessary.

 The State Leadership and Management Team is comprised of youth/young adults, families, and system partners.
 These partners consist of youth/young adults, ages 16-28, with behavioral health issues that are or have been involved with child welfare, juvenile justice, drug/alcohol, delinquent and dependent courts, and/or education systems.
-Family partners who are or have raised a child or children with behavioral health issues that have also been involved with child welfare, juvenile justice and /or education system.
-The remaining partners consist of system leaders from behavioral health, child welfare, juvenile justice, drug & alcohol, education, juvenile courts, county administration, and early childhood.
+Family partners who are now, or have raised, a child or children with behavioral health issues that have also been involved with child welfare, juvenile justice and /or education system.
+The remaining partners consist of system leaders from behavioral health, child welfare, juvenile justice, drug and alcohol, education, juvenile courts, county administration, and early childhood.

 State Leadership & Management Team members: